lrspeiser/DensityDependentMetricModel/README.md

 Two broad approaches have emerged.
 In ΛCDM, increasingly sophisticated formation models attempt to imprint the observed baryon–halo coupling through feedback, assembly histories, and environment.
 This is flexible, but the cost is many latent degrees of freedom.
 On the other side are **MOND‑like** ideas that introduce a characteristic acceleration scale $a_0$ and were prescient in anticipating the RAR.
 These are predictively rigid on galaxy scales, but classic formulations are not manifestly relativistic and face challenges in clusters and cosmology.
 The tension between **flexibility** (fit anything) and **rigidity** (predict many things with few knobs) is the fundamental issue.

 Our guiding idea is that gravity’s **effective response may depend on environment**, much as other fundamental interactions do.
-In quantum field theory, couplings “run” with scale, and the strong force presents different faces in different regimes (asymptotic freedom vs. confinement).
+In quantum field theory, couplings "run" with scale, and the strong force presents different faces in different regimes (asymptotic freedom vs. confinement).
 We do **not** claim an identity with QCD, but we adopt the same organizing principle: the **measured strength** of the interaction can change with conditions.
 If gravity’s weak‑field response is **gated** by local acceleration (and, by extension, by typical densities or tidal scales), then observers like us—residing in a **high‑acceleration** region (Solar neighborhood, deep potentials)—naturally see standard GR.
 In the **low‑acceleration** outskirts of galaxies, however, the gate opens and an enhanced response emerges.
 Cosmologically, such gating would tend to **promote aggregation** in diffuse regions rather than hinder it, a qualitative feature that is at least directionally compatible with the observed prevalence of bound structure.
 In this paper we do not model early‑universe dynamics; we focus on quantifying the weak‑field, quasi‑static consequences in galaxies and the Solar System.

 We formalize this idea as **Gravity Gates (GG)**: a weak‑field framework in which the gravitational response is a deterministic function of the local field strength (and, optionally, simple environmental proxies).
 We instantiate a **density‑gated** subclass (**DGG**) for empirical tests.
 The gate $\xi(g_{\rm bar})$ multiplies the baryonic prediction, is **unity** in the high‑acceleration limit (recovering Newton/GR and Solar‑System tests), and increases smoothly toward a finite plateau at low acceleration to reproduce the RAR/BTFR phenomenology while avoiding pathologies at extremely small $g_{\rm bar}$.
 Crucially, **the same gate**—with a single scale $a_0$ and a fixed functional form—is used to predict **rotation curves, vertical forces $K_z$, strong‑lensing Einstein radii $\theta_E$, and stacked weak‑lensing $\Delta\Sigma$** under a metric subclass with $\Phi=\Psi$.
 This preserves **predictive rigidity** without the per‑galaxy halo freedom.